 Try continuing these patterns made from triangles.
-Can you create
+Can you create your own repeating pattern?

-interlocking cubes.
+This challenge involves eight three-cube models made from interlocking cubes.
 Investigate different ways of putting the models together then compare your constructions.

 Can you create more models that follow these rules?